BoykoZhelev/UserManagement/README.md

    In application.properties set following properties according your MySql user credentials :
      - spring.datasource.username
      - spring.datasource.password

-   The Database is set to be created automaticaly if not exist.
+ Database is set to be created automaticaly if not exist.

  Building:
   - Enter the project directory